MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

 # Publish and consume Python web services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 You can deploy a working Python solution to a web service by using the operationalization feature on a [SQL Server Machine Learning Server (Standalone)](../r/r-server-standalone.md) instance.
-This topic describes the steps to successfully publish and then run your solution.
+This article describes the steps to successfully publish and then run your solution.

-The target audience for this article is data scientists who want to learn how to publish Python code or models on a Machine Learning Server.
-The article also explains how applications can consume the the code or models.
+The target audience is data scientists who want to learn how to publish Python code or models to a Machine Learning Server, and how to consume the code or models in a custom application.

 This article assumes that you are proficient in Python.
 You should also have a standalone server, which is installed independently of other SQL Server features.
 Your server must be [configured for operationalization](../operationalization-with-mrsdeploy.md) to enable web service hosting.